LLNL/raja-suite-tutorial/Intermediate_Tutorial/01-LOOP/tutorial-guide.rst

  * Any data dependencies, if any, throughout the computation of the pixels

 Look for the `TODO` comments in the source code.
 This is where you will need to fill in what's needed.
-You will need to create an Umpire allocator for the fractal and complete the appropriate `RAJA::Kernel` statement using the `RAJA::loop_exec` execution policy.
+You will need to create an Umpire pooled allocator (just like you did for lesson 12 from the Introduction Tutorial) for the fractal and complete the appropriate `RAJA::Kernel` statement using the `RAJA::loop_exec` execution policy.